Managing User Access

 In Kubernetes clusters, access control is handled natively by Kubernetes itself.
-The kubeconfig file you download from the control panel contains administrative credentials and is suitable for initial cluster setup.
+The kubeconfig file you download from the dashboard contains administrative credentials and is suitable for initial cluster setup.

 If multiple team members need access to the same cluster, sharing a single admin kubeconfig is not a good practice.
 If that file is leaked or stays with a former employee, there is no way to revoke access for just that one person.
 The safer approach is to create a separate account for each user and grant the necessary permissions through RBAC.